Toyohiro Akiyama: Education and career

+Toyohiro Akiyama was born on 22 July 1942 in Tokyo.

 Akiyama attended and earned his bachelor's degree at the International Christian University located in Mitaka, Tokyo.
 He then joined the Tokyo Broadcasting System (TBS) as a journalist in 1966.
 He worked for the BBC World Service from 1967–1971 before becoming a correspondent for the TBS Division of Foreign News.
-From 1984 to 1988, he served as TBS chief correspondent in Washington D.C.
+From 1984 to 1988, he served as TBS chief correspondent in Washington, D.C.

 Space training

 On 17 August 1989, Akiyama was selected for a commercial Soviet-Japanese flight.
 The flight was sponsored by the TBS Corporation to celebrate its fortieth anniversary.
 The amount that the corporation paid for the flight of its employee differs significantly from one source to another (US$28 million, US$25 million, 5 billion yen or US$37 million).
 Akiyama started training at the Yuri Gagarin Cosmonaut Training Center in October 1989.

 Spaceflight

 TBS wanted to send the first Japanese person to space in order to boost their TV ratings.
 163 TBS employees applied for the opportunity to fly to space.
 Eventually, Akiyama and camerawoman Ryoko Kikuchi were selected as the two final candidates.
 When Kikuchi developed a case of appendicitis a week before launch, Akiyama was selected for cosmonaut training and he was the primary crew member, with no backup in place.
 Akiyama began cosmonaut training in August 1989 in a deal between TBS and the Soviet Union.
 The commercialization of space flight was evident by the Soyuz TM-11 covered with advertising of TBS and other Japanese companies.

 Akiyama's mission marked the first flight of a person of Japanese nationality in space as well as the first commercially sponsored and funded spaceflight of an individual in history.
 Akiyama also became the first journalist to give live reports from space.
 After successfully completing a Research Cosmonaut training course at the Yuri Gagarin Cosmonaut Training Center in present-day Russia, Akiyama launched aboard the Soyuz TM-11 mission to the Mir space station on 2 December 1990 along with mission commander Viktor Afanasyev and flight engineer Musa Manarov.

 Akiyama was not a trained astronaut, scientist nor engineer.
 During his time aboard Mir, Akiyama gave live reports each day documenting life aboard the station, but his apparent discomfort led to him being described as the first "antihero in space".
 He described his struggles such as space sickness and craving for cigarettes: During training, he quit smoking cigarettes, having previously smoked four packs a day.
 Before liftoff, when asked what he looked forward to most upon his return to Earth, he said "I can't wait to have a smoke".
-His fellow cosmonauts later reported, in regards to his nausea, that they "hadn't ever seen a man vomit that much."
+His fellow cosmonauts later reported, in regards to his nausea, that they "hadn't ever seen a man vomit that much".